ministryofjustice/moj-frontend/docs/accessibility.md

 ### Non-compliance with the accessibility regulations

 There's only one way for users to get to content.
 This fails WCAG 2.2 Multiple Ways (Level AA).

-Some iframe titles are not unique.
-This fails WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).

-We plan to address these issues by January 2026.
+We plan to address this issue by January 2026.

 ## Preparation of this accessibility statement

 This statement was prepared on 16 August 2022.
-It was last reviewed on 21 November 2025.
+It was last reviewed on 22 January 2025.

 This website was last tested on 14 July 2025 against the WCAG 2.2 AA standard.